-Physical attractiveness seems to have a “halo effect” that influences perceivers to assume that a network of positive qualities are held by an attractive person.
+Physical attractiveness seems to have a halo effect that influences perceivers to assume that an attractive person holds a network of positive qualities.
 In this case, a positive stereotype is applied.
-Research indicates that this positive halo for attractiveness is pervasive or held throughout U.S. society.
-Physical unattractiveness, such as obesity is currently defined, acts as a stigma to elicit a stereotype of negative qualities.
-For example, research indicates that obese individuals are more likely to be perceived as (Jasper & Klassen, 1990):
+Research indicates that this positive halo for attractiveness is pervasive, or held throughout US society.
+Traits that are considered physically unattractive, such as obesity is currently defined, act as a stigma to elicit a stereotype of negative qualities.
+For example, research indicates that obese individuals are more likely to be perceived as

 - lacking in self-control

-and a host of other negative things.
+and a host of other negative things (Jasper & Klassen, 1990).
 However, these qualities are not actually found to a greater extent in obese individuals.

-- opens doors of opportunity (attractive people get invited places so that others can have the rewarding or aesthetic experience of being around them)
+- opens doors of Attractive people get invited places so that others can have the rewarding or aesthetic experience of being around them.

-- For attractive people, positive reinforcement from others throughout society affects self-concept and esteem positively over time.
-It is helpful to self-confidence to get so much positive feedback and validation of self.
+- Positive reinforcement from others throughout society affects attractive people’s self-concept and esteem positively over time.
+It is helpful to one’s self-confidence to get so much positive feedback and validation of.

 - This does not mean that less attractive people cannot be self-confident and sociable.
-However, highly attractive people are given such positive responses by others that it may be easier for them to develop these traits (Goldman & Lewis, 1977).
+However, highly attractive people are given such positive responses by others that it may be easier for them to develop these traits.

 Symbolic Interaction Process and Body Satisfaction

 The people in our lives influence how we feel about our bodies.
-One study found that among older married couples, spouses had a substantial impact on how each other felt about their own attractiveness.
+One study found that among older married couples, each spouses had a substantial impact on how the cother felt about their own attractiveness.

-Damhorst (2009) studied 94 married couples 60 years and older who lived in Florida.
+Oh and Damhorst (2009) studied 94 heterosexual married couples 60 years and older who lived in Florida.
 A good predictor of a man or woman’s body satisfaction was what he or she believed his or her spouse thought about his or her attractiveness.
 But the best predictor of the older men’s and women’s body satisfaction was what the spouse actually thought about his or her attractiveness.

-Clearly, when someone takes on the role of the other to interpret how he or she might think about the self, the interpretations can influence how one assesses or appraises the self.
+Clearly, when someone takes on the role of the other to interpret how that other might think about the self, the interpretations can influence how one assesses or appraises the self.
 In a close relationship such as a long-term marriage, spouses serve as mirrors for each other to define, to some extent, the self.
-But even when a person is not totally aware of what the other thinks, the way in which a spouse acts nonverbally and verbally toward his or her mate over time has a profound influence on feelings of attractiveness and body satisfaction.
+But even when a person is not totally aware of what the other thinks, the way a spouse acts nonverbally and verbally toward his or her mate over time has a profound influence on feelings of attractiveness and body satisfaction.

 Cultural Influences on How We Think About the Body